JACJava/Training-Notes-and-Instructions/Training Progress.md

+## 4/19/2019 Programming with Dates and Time in Java 8
 ## 4/18/2019 Completed Connecting Our App to a Database
 ## 4/16/2019 Started Connecting Our App to a Database
 ## 4/15/2019 Completed Creating Our First JSP Page